gp-grid-logo

 • Salary - Formatted as currency

-Filters, sort comparisons, and copy-paste operate on the formatted value — the string users actually see — not the raw cell value.
-A cellRenderer only changes how a cell is painted; it does not change the value that powers filtering.
-Pair every custom renderer with a matching valueFormatter so the two stay in sync:
+Free-text filter conditions and copy-paste operate on the formatted value — the string users actually see — while the values (checkbox) filter and sorting work on raw values.
+A cellRenderer only changes how a cell is painted; it does not affect filtering at all.
+Pair every custom renderer with a matching valueFormatter so the text users type into a filter matches what they see:

 {